As usual, Assignment #50 asks you questions about all of this. The questions mostly follow the sequence of the material, with some light shuffling.

 The first semester I taught this class I made everybody buy the "extended" edition of our textbook.
 It turned out to be kind of disappointing, but it did have one page in it that I really liked, called Western Classical Music: The Odd Man Out.
 Basically, what it argued is that the norms of European-style music are actually very abnormal when compared to the way most of the world does things.

 So, one of the main characteristics of Classical music is that it "lives on paper" - it uses a notation system to communicate very detailed instructions to a performer, and thus it is possible for someone to use the sheet music left behind by a long-dead composer and perform the piece with some confidence that they are honoring this person's intentions.

 Most other cultures transmit their musical practices through oral tradition, in which each generation simply teaches the music to the next, in person.
-Working in an oral tradition does allow for certain interesting aspects that are difficult or even impossible to notate, so we can look at notation as both a powerful tool AND a limitation.
+Working in an oral tradition allows for certain interesting musical aspects that are difficult or even impossible to notate, so we can look at notation as both a powerful tool and a limitation.

 One very effective way to organize a group activity in an oral tradition is to use a call-and-response technique, where a leader does something (the "call") and the group responds to it in a certain way.
 Call-and-response structure is one of the most pervasive characteristics in African-American music of all eras!